 Employment and Management Structure

 We audit leadership agreements and incentives so the company keeps momentum post-close.
+Related: our walkthrough on selling a business our due diligence expertise guides you.

 Key Personnel Retention